 This recipe for a Cornish Game hen looks like a fancy restaurant recipe.
 However, you can easily make this at home– and it’s a winner!
 The pomegranate molasses gives a tangy and flavorful finish to the skin (you can easily make your own).

 For New Year’s Eve, Craig and I prefer to stay at home.
 I try to make something a bit on the fancy side, where we can safely drink a bottle of champagne or wine.
+Cheese Fondue has become a tradition, for us.
 I’m not ashamed to admit that we’re usually asleep by 10:00pm, after watching the East Coast pre-recorded Times Square stroke of midnight.
 Yeah, we’re living “La Vida Loca”.

-I’ve been on vacation since December 23rd, which gave me a chance to watch some pre-recorded shows of Anne Burrell’s Secrets of a Restaurant Chef.
+While on Christmas break (I’ve since retired in 2020), I had time to watch some pre-recorded shows of Anne Burrell’s Secrets of a Restaurant Chef.
 I love her quirky blonde hair, and her zany way of teaching.
 In one episode, Anne made Cornish Game Hens with Pomegranate Molasses.
 I taught myself how to make Pomegranate Molasses, last year (and it’s super easy, by the way).
+Sold!
+I’m making this!

 I’ve never made Cornish Game Hens, and I’m not sure why.
 I saw them at Whole Foods, and that made choosing my New Year’s Eve menu pretty simple.